-The upside of well-run meetings with your employees isn’t exactly a secret.
+The upside of well-run, effective meetings with your employees isn’t exactly a secret.
 When you have a strong connection with your employees, they’re often happier and more productive.
 It’s no stretch of the imagination to say that your one-on-one check-ins are the main way you can show your employees that you support their development and are here to empower their work.
 So how can you make those meetings the best they can be?

 1. Put your employee in the driver’s seat